reroche/github-instructions/README.md

 Or go to `https://reroche.github.io/github-instructions/`.

 The `book` directory contains the markdown files.
 It also has other configuration files if you feel like tweaking anything.
 Ask Elias if you have questions about how to use the files.
-If you have `R` installed, the `build` executable will compile the guide.

 - **Elias**: `01.Rmd` -- Setting up Git repositories